Fiduciary management

 Fiduciary management is an approach to asset management that involves an asset owner appointing a third party to manage the total assets of the asset owner on an integrated basis through a combination of advisory and delegated investment services, with a view to achieving the asset owner's overall investment objectives.
 In principle, the model can be applied to the investments of any asset owner.
 In practice, the label is currently only used in relation to the management of institutional assets as opposed to retail assets and in relation to the management of assets of pension funds in particular and insurance companies to a lesser degree.

-Background
+History

 Fiduciary management originally evolved in the Netherlands and the UK in the early years of the 21st century.